Diocese of Columbus: 1982 to 2020

-In 1983, Pope John Paul II appointed Auxiliary Bishop James Griffin from the Diocese of Cleveland as the tenth bishop of Columbus.
-In 1985, Griffin established the Foundation of the Catholic Diocese of Columbus and initiated the Legacy of Catholic Learning campaign in 1989 and Challenge In Changing Times campaign.
+In 1983, Pope John Paul II appointed Auxiliary Bishop James Griffin from Cleveland as the tenth bishop of Columbus.
+In 1985, Griffin established the Foundation of the Catholic Diocese of Columbus and initiated the Legacy of Catholic Learning campaign and Challenge In Changing Times campaign.
 He also established the "Breaking The Silence" task force to reduce family violence.
 Griffin also served on a number of committees of the United States Conference of Catholic Bishops and was president of Catholic Relief Services (1991–1995).
 In 2004, after 21 years as bishop of Columbus, Griffin retired.

 In 2004, John Paul II appointed Auxiliary Bishop Frederick F. Campbell from the Archdiocese of St. Paul and Minneapolis as the eleventh bishop of Columbus.
-In 2005, Campbell proposed the establishment of a civil registry of priests from the diocese of Columbus who had been "credibly accused" of sexual abuse.
-Campbell spoke out in 2006 against a proposed law in the Ohio General Assembly that would have allowed a 20-year statute of limitations for sexual abuse cases.
-In his testimony to the legislature, Campbell claimed that the 20-year window for prosecution wasn't fair and would curtail the church's charitable work.
-In the end, the assembly passed the legislation with a 10-year window.
+In 2005, Campbell proposed the establishment of a civil registry of priests from the diocese who had been "credibly accused" of sexual abuse.
+Campbell spoke out in 2006 against a proposed law in the Ohio General Assembly that would have allowed a 20-year statute of limitations for prosecution of sexual abuse cases.
+In his testimony to the assembly, Campbell stated that the 20-year window was not fair and would curtail the church's charitable work.
+In the end, the assembly passed the legislation with a 10-year window on prosecutions.

-In April 2013, the diocese fired Carla Hale, a teacher at Bishop Watterson High School in Columbus.
-The diocese took action after receiving a complaint that Hale had a domestic partner who was a woman.
+In 2013, the diocese fired Carla Hale, a teacher at Bishop Watterson High School in Columbus.
+The diocese took action after receiving a complaint that Hale had a female domestic partner.
 Hale then threatened to file a complaint with the City of Columbus under its anti-discrimination ordinances.
 Hale and the diocese later reached a settlement in which she would not return to Bishop Watterson.

-After Campbell resigned in 2019, Pope Francis appointed Auxiliary Bishop Robert J. Brennan from the Diocese of Rockville Centre as bishop of Columbus that same year.
-Brennan initiated the elevation of Saint Mary of the Assumption in Lancaster to the rank of a minor basilica in August 2019.
-In December 2020, Brennan announced the "Real Presence Real Future" strategic planning initiative, aiming at "increasing the presence of Christ throughout its 23 counties over the next three years and upholding the Faith for future generations."
+After Campbell resigned as bishop of Columbus in 2019, Pope Francis appointed Auxiliary Bishop Robert J. Brennan from the Diocese of Rockville Centre to replace Campbell.
+Brennan initiated the elevation of Saint Mary of the Assumption Church in Lancaster to the rank of a minor basilica in August 2019.
+In December 2020, Brennan announced the "Real Presence Real Future" strategic planning initiative.
+He described its aim at "...increasing the presence of Christ throughout its 23 counties over the next three years and upholding the Faith for future generations."
 According to Brennan, the process would likely result in some parishes closing.